SamPosh/locust-report-portal/README.md

                                               "key2": "val2"})
 ```

 After each request is over below event will be triggered.
-It will be record the result in report portal logger.
+It will be recording the request result in report portal logger.
+As many requests will be recorded ,it is recorded in DEBUG level.
+Based on your project need you can modify it

 ```
 @events.request.add_listener